harshitv95/cs542-Design-Patterns-Distributed-Systems---Tree-of-Student-Records/README.md

 circumstances.
 The ERROR and WARN logs will also be printed to an error log file, whose absolute path needs to be provided as a command line parameter with key -Derror.
 This too is configurable in the call to the Logger's constructor.

-## Academic Honesty statement:

-"I have done this assignment completely on my own.
-I have not copied it, nor have I given my solution to anyone else.
-I understand that if I am involved in plagiarism or cheating an official form will be submitted to the Academic Honesty Committee of the Watson School to determine the action that needs to be taken. "

-Date: [July 12, 2020]

-Used 2 Slack Days.